-AFFCO have advised that in the medium term, expansion of their plant may result in a maximum demand increase to 6.5MW.
+AFFCO have previously advised that expansion of their plant may result in a maximum demand increase to 6.5MW the timing of this expansion is unknown.
 In 2008 new load associated with sawmilling in Wairoa was introduced however this venture is no longer operating.
 Any future growth will take up the remaining contingent capacity of the 11kV network supplied from Kiwi substation.